KarchinLab/CHASMplus/rtd/index.rst

 Citation
 --------

-Manuscript is currently submitted.
-We will update the citation when the paper is published.
+The manuscript is currently submitted.
+Please cite the biorXiv paper for now:

+Tokheim, C., & Karchin, R. (2018).
+Enhanced context reveals the scope of somatic missense mutations driving human cancers. bioRxiv, 313296.